 Similarly, you can install Solana by running the following installer script.

-Note that newer versions have been released since then so feel free to use them but this is the Solana version I used for this tutorial.
+Note that newer versions might have been released since then so feel free to check for the latest version on the Solana documentation.

 Installing Solana will also add a new PATH to your shell configurations.
 Alternatively, depending on your system, it might ask you to manually update your PATH by providing you with a line to copy/paste.